introdh/intro-dh-TaylorBlock/Taylor_Block_Final_Grant.md

 ## **Table of Contents**
-1) List of Participants
+1) List of Participants: Project participants and collaborators.
-2) Abstract
+2) Abstract: Introduction to the project’s principal activities and its expected results.
-3) Narrative
+3) Narrative: Intellectual justification for the project and a work plan.
+Addresses the long-term goals for the project, as well as the activities that the Digital Humanities Advancement Grant would support.

                a.
-Enhancing the Humanities
+Enhancing the Humanities: A clear and concise explanation of the project activities and the ultimate project                                          results.

                b.
 Enviornmental Scan